Photo by El Nariz / Shutterstock.com

-It’s February, and that means it’s time to start thinking about taxes.
-No worries, though.
-Thanks to the latest tax software, the entire process is going to be quick, painless and inexpensive.
+Yikes.
+If you haven’t filed your taxes, you are running out of time.
+But here’s the good news: Thanks to the latest tax software, the entire process can be quick, painless and inexpensive.
 Pick your software, answer some questions, enter some numbers, and you’re done.

 The biggest challenge?
 Figuring out the best deal on tax software.
 Here’s a rundown of the most popular tax software for 2018.
 Check it out, click on your choice, and you’re on your way.